markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories American University/visibility.md

 **Positive** Student Experience Count: <Value data={polarity_proportions} column=category_count row=2/>

-The reviews present a mixed bag of sentiments regarding comfort and cleanliness at the university.
-While there are numerous positive remarks about spacious and clean dorms, well-kept facilities, and mild weather, there are also significant complaints about cramped rooms, pest issues, and unpredictable weather patterns.
-The positive experiences seem to slightly outweigh the negative ones, but the concerns raised are not trivial and point to areas needing improvement.
+In the realm of lighting and visibility, the university's reviews present a mixed bag of sentiments.
+While some students appreciate the abundance of natural light, others express dissatisfaction with poorly lit areas, particularly the bathrooms.
+The positive remarks highlight the university's use of natural light, whereas the negative comments focus on the need for improved artificial lighting.

 ```sql polarity_proportions